Bindings

 One can easily repeat these tests by himself.
 Please follow this link on GitHub to get binding examples.

-Updated almost 8 years ago
+Updated over 8 years ago